Alfred Krupp: Personal life

 Krupp's marriage was not a happy one.
 His wife Bertha (not to be confused with their granddaughter), was unwilling to remain in polluted Essen in Villa Hügel, the mansion which Krupp designed.
 She spent most of their married years in resorts and spas, with their only child, a son.

 He was a tireless worker who never rested on his laurels, and an extreme hypochondriac who suffered from depression and did not leave his bed for weeks and months.

+Krupp developed marked eccentricities later in life, such as a belief that the smell of horse manure nurtured the imagination.
+Upon completion of Villa Hügel, Krupp located his own room immediately above the stables and bored a tube through the ceiling to allow the smell to filter in.

 Despite owning the mansion, Krupp continued to make use of the small house built by his father at the factory in Essen, known as the Stammhaus Krupp.
 It was here that Alfred Krupp kept weighing scales in the form of a chair, where he had visitors sit on the chair and would record their weight.
 The first entry in the ledger was made in 1866 and the final was in 1899, showing that the tradition had been continued after Krupp's death.

 He envisioned the employer as a patriarch, demanding from his workers not only respect, but also obedience and providing them with a secure existence for this.
 He thought highly of himself as an entrepreneur.
 In his Villa Hügel, he received the leaders from across Europe.
 Kings and emperors came to visit him not for receptions, but as clients.
 Therefore, in 1865, he refused the title of nobility granted to him by the King of Prussia as "inappropriate to his wishes."
 His name was Krupp, and that was enough.